Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Base Health"				"0"

 			// Super Tanks revert back to default Tanks upon death.
+			// Note: This setting can be overridden for each Super Tank under the "General" section of their settings.
 			// Note: This feature is simply for cosmetic purposes.
-			// You don't need to worry about this setting.
+You do not need to worry about this setting.
 			// --
 			// 0: OFF
 			// 1: ON
 			"Death Revert"				"0"

+			// The plugin will automatically disable any Super Tank whose abilities are not installed.
+			// Note: Do not change this setting if you are unsure of how it works.
+			// Note: This setting can be overridden for each Super Tank under the "General" section of their settings.
+			// Note: This does not disable Super Tanks that do not have any abilities.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Detect Plugins"			"0"

-			// Display Tanks' names and health.
+			// Display Super Tanks' names and health.
+			// Note: This setting can be overridden for each Super Tank under the "General" section of their settings.
 			// --
 			// 0: OFF
 			// 1: ON, show names only.